vuejs/pinia/docs/getting-started.md

 `pinia@next` install Pinia v2 for Vue 3.
 If your app is using Vue 2, you need to install Pinia v1: `pinia@latest` **and** `@vue/composition-api`.
 If you are using Nuxt, you should follow [these instructions](/ssr/nuxt).
 :::

-Create a pinia (the root store) and pass it to app:
+Create a pinia (the root store) and pass it to the app:

 ```js
 import { createPinia } from 'pinia'